mauritssilvis/darts/cli/java/README.md

 Note that a single 3 and a triple 1 (T1) have the same score.
 For brevity, checkouts involving different throws of the same score are summarized.

-It is also possible, to use `darts` to generate a checkout table for a single score.
+The `darts` toolbox can also be used to generate a checkout table for a single score.
-For example, to generate a table with 501-point checkouts, pass the same value as the minimum and maximum score:
+For example, to find 501-point checkouts, pass the same value as the minimum and maximum score:

 ```shell
 darts checkouts 501 501